- Home

 Menopause

-If your ovaries are removed and you have not been through menopause, removal will cause sudden menopause.
-For ways to manage menopausal symptoms, see menopause and for other concerns see fertility.
+If your ovaries are removed and you have not been through menopause, removal will cause immediate menopause.
+Menopause can cause significant emotional and physical changes.
+For ways to manage menopausal symptoms, see menopause and if you are worried about fertility, see fertility.

 Impact on sexuality